zbirobin/zbirobin/README.md

 - 👋 Hi, I’m @zbirobin
-- 👀 I’m interested in Climate change, Data Science and Machine Learning
-- 🌱 I’m currently learning at EPFL
+- 👀 I’m a PhD student at the ECEO lab at EPFL
-- 💞️ I’m looking to collaborate on projects at the intersection of climate change and machine learning
+- 🌱 I’m working on applying machine learning on the environment.
 - 📫 How to reach me zbi.robin@gmail.com

 <!---